HackThisSite/dns01cf/README.md

 #### All domains behind Cloudflare

 Alternatively, if all of the domains that will use *dns01cf* are behind Cloudflare, then setup is straightforward.
 Simply ensure the Cloudflare API token that *dns01cf* will use can access all relevant zones.

+### WHY?

+When using the [ACME protocol](https://en.wikipedia.org/wiki/Automatic_Certificate_Management_Environment) to obtain a free TLS certificate, currently the only challenge type available for wildcard certificates is DNS-01.
+However this method requires that all ACME clients requesting wildcard certificates be given access to perform DNS changes.

+In their documentation for Challenge Types, [Let's Encrypt even states the following risk for DNS-01](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge):

+> Keeping API credentials on your web server is risky.

+Nearly all DNS providers with APIs give effectively all-or-nothing API access to a whole zone (domain), if not all zones in the account.
+If an ACME client with DNS API credentials is compromised, all of the zones those API credentials have access to are compromised as well.

+Therefore, *dns01cf* was created to enable a more secure means of completing ACME DNS-01 challenges without unnecessarily exposing entire DNS zones to all clients.
+Furthermore, to make *dns01cf* fast to install and easy to use, it has been kept limited a single file with pure JavaScript and no dependencies while requiring minimal configuration.

 ## DOCUMENTATION